cyclus/cyclus.github.com/source/cep/cep2.rst

 for which projects should accept which kinds of code.

 If for some reason ambiguities exist, first attempt to refactor the code at hand with these concerns in mind.
-If this fails because of a fundemental abmiguitiy or mixing of two concerns, place this code with the most dependent concern.
+If this fails because of a fundamental ambiguity or mixing of multiple concerns, place the code with the most dependent concern.
 For example, if it is not clear if a class belongs with domain models or with the system dynamics put it with the domain models to be safe.

 The cyclus development team currently provides and supports three projects,